Bio

 Diaspora Policy

-I am currently at work on a second, single-authored book on diaspora management logics.
+I am currently at work on a book tentatively entitled Diaspora Management Logics.
 The book is building on various diaspora-related projects I have been involved with.
-I recently co-edited a special issue on “The Microfoundations of Diaspora Politics: Unpacking the State and Disaggregating the Diaspora” for the Journal of Ethnic and Migration Studies (2019)...
+My prior work on Diasporas was publish in a special issue I co-edited with with Alexandra Délano Alonso on “The Microfoundations of Diaspora Politics: Unpacking the State and Disaggregating...
 Continue Reading →

 EJPR Political Data Yearbook